-The following semester grades will be assigned to students:
+The following semester grades will be assigned to students in postsecondary courses:

 Grade Definition Grade Point Equivalent

-A+ A 90 - 100% 80 - 89% 4.00
+A+ 90 - 100% 4.00

+A 80 - 89%

 В 70 - 79% 3.00

 С 60 - 69% 2.00

-D 50 - 59% 1.00
+50 - 59% 1.00

 F (Fail) 49% and below 0.00

-CR (Credit) Credit for diploma requirements has been
+CR (Credit) Credit for diploma requirements has been awarded.

-• awarded.

-S Satisfactory achievement in field /clinical

-placement or non-graded subject area.
+S Satisfactory achievement in field /clinical placement or non-graded subject area.

-U Unsatisfactory achievement in

-field/clinical placement or non-graded
+U Unsatisfactory achievement in field/clinical placement or non-graded

-V subject area.

-Х A temporary grade limited to situations
+х subject area.
+A temporary grade limited to situations

-with extenuating circumstances giving a

-student additional time to complete the
+with extenuating circumstances giving a student additional time to complete the

 requirements for a course.

 NR Grade not reported to Registrar's office.

 W Student has withdrawn from the course

 without academic penalty.

-Note:

-For such reasons as program certification or program articulation, certain courses require minimums of greater than 50% and/or have mandatory components to achieve a passing grade.
+Note: For such reasons as program certification or program articulation, certain courses require minimums of greater than 50% and/or have mandatory components to achieve a passing grade.